“As an artist, your stories create a conversation for you when you aren’t there.” Barney Davey

 There are two more words in the form of a question that the best communicators use.
 So what?

-As soon as you veer off the path into dry facts, you’re done, finished, over and out.
-Plain facts, especially those taken out of context, are boring.
-You instinctively know you can’t bore people into giving you their attention, much less buy some art from you.
-Do yourself a solid and resolve to do your best to quit bad habits that include finding reasons to avoid telling your Story.
+When you veer into dry facts, it’s over.
+Plain facts are boring.
+You instinctively know you can’t bore people into giving you their attention, much less buy art from you.
+Do yourself a solid and resolve to do your best to quit bad habits that include finding reasons to avoid telling Your Story.

 Here is a graphic from Bernadette’s TheStoryofTelling.com website and book.